We're changing our GLP-1 coverage

 Sign in to MyBlue to see other benefits you may have for weight-loss support.

 The cost depends on several factors, including which GLP-1 medication you take.
-Some cost less than others, so check with your doctor or pharmacist about pricing.
+Check with your doctor or pharmacist about pricing.
 Additionally:

 - Patient assistance programs and pharmacy discount services/platforms can help lower costs.